Lindbladian PT phase transitions: Lindbladian dynamics, Unitary symmetries, and Dissipative Phase Transitions

-We now switch from Liouville space to the \emph{doubled Hilbert space} representation, employing the \textit{Choi–Jamiolkowski isomorphism} to map the density operator to a state vector and the Lindbladian to an operator acting on the doubled space~\cite{Jamiolkowski1972, Choi1975}.
-A density operator $\rho=\sum_{i,j}\rho_{i,j}\ket{i}\bra{j}$ is mapped to a pure state $\ket{\rho}=\sum_{i,j}\rho_{i,j}\ket{i}\ket{j}\in \mathcal H \otimes {\mathcal H}^*$ in the doubled Hilbert space.
-With the same isomorphism the Lindbladian superoperator $\hat{\mathcal{L}}$ becomes a non-Hermitian matrix (operator) $\bar{\mathcal{L}}$ over a doubled Hilbert space,
+\YNblueedit{We now switch from Liouville space to the \emph{doubled Hilbert space} representation by using the \textit{natural representation}, or vectorization, which maps the density operator to a state vector and the Lindbladian to an operator acting on the doubled space~\cite{Hamazaki2026Monitored}.} A density operator $\rho=\sum_{i,j}\rho_{i,j}\ket{i}\bra{j}$ is mapped to a pure state $\ket{\rho}=\sum_{i,j}\rho_{i,j}\ket{i}\ket{j}\in \mathcal H \otimes {\mathcal H}^*$ in the doubled Hilbert space. \YNblueedit{Under this representation}, the Lindbladian superoperator $\hat{\mathcal{L}}$ becomes a non-Hermitian matrix (operator) $\bar{\mathcal{L}}$ over a doubled Hilbert space,

 where $\1$ denotes the identity operator in the ket or bra spaces.
-As a result, the GKSL equation becomes the Schr$\ddot{\rm{o}}$dinger-type equation with "non-Hermitian Hamiltonian" $i\bar{\mathcal{L}}$
+As a result, the GKSL equation becomes the Schr$\ddot{\rm{o}}$dinger-type equation with ``non-Hermitian Hamiltonian'' $i\bar{\mathcal{L}}$